invertka/telegram-tdata-stealer/README.md

 Telegram tdata Stealer — minimal working demo of session theft using an old Telegram vulnerability.
 Educational purposes only.
 Not for real use.
-The material is provided for educational purposes only.

 I do not encourage any illegal actions.

 https://t.me/xuwute